 The system includes a digipeater placed high on a mountaintop overlooking the Spokane area, and another fill-in digipeater with a bi-directional I-gate that makes for a complete APRS repeating and reporting system using no more than two hops.

-As a digipeater, it is less useful because it is NOT located high on a mountain.
-But, it is a bi-directional APRS I-gate, so it can hear packets repeated by other nearby digipeaters that ARE high on a mountaintop.
-It can then report those packets to the Internet based global APRS-IS network so anyone in the world can see the information.
-Also, any packets from the global APRS-IS network, destined for stations nearby, will be transmitted by the WA7DRE APRS I-gate transceiver.
-If the destination station cannot receive the packets directly, other nearby digipeaters will echo the packets to help ensure the packets are received.
+Digipeated packets containing beacons and messages are reported to the Internet based global APRS-IS tier 2 network so anyone in the world can see the information.
+Also, any packets from the global APRS-IS network, destined for stations nearby, will be transmitted by the WA7DRE APRS I-gate transceiver, and repeated by the WA7DRE-11 mountaintop digipeater.
+If the destination station cannot receive the packets directly, other nearby digipeaters may echo the packets to help ensure the packets are received.

 A good place to find, and monitor, stations reporting to the APRS-IS network: http://aprs.fi/

-The WA7DRE APRS Digipeater and I-gate is composed of the following hardware and software:
+The WA7DRE APRS Digipeater and I-gate system is composed of the following hardware and software:

-- Gateway Device: Microsat WX3in1 Plus 2.0 with broadband Internet connecton
+- Digipeater and Gateway Device: Microsat WX3in1 Plus 2.0 with broadband Internet connecton

-For more information about this Digipeater and I-gate, or to report a problem, please contact:
+For more information about this Digipeater and I-gate system, or to report a problem, please contact:

 email: w 4 l k s (at) h v a c w a r e . n e t